 Here are some of the reasons why NAIT / Northern Alberta Institute of Technology was selected as one of Alberta's Top Employers (2017):

-- Employees working on campus at NAIT can take advantage of many onsite amenities, including a quiet room for meditation or religious observance, an employee lounge stocked with video games, a pool table, foosball and table hockey as well as a state-of-the-art fitness facility complete with basketball, squash and racquetball courts, a climbing wall, swimming pool and indoor running track
+- NAIT employees working on campus can take advantage of many onsite amenities including a quiet room for meditation or religious observance, multiple indoor lounges which may feature television, video games, pool tables or table tennis, and a state-of-the-art fitness facility complete with basketball, squash and racquetball courts, a climbing wall, an indoor running track and a sauna

 - NAIT provides maternity leave top-up payments for employees who are new mothers (up to 95% of salary for up to 16 weeks) and offers a number of flexible work options when they are ready to return

 - NAIT encourages employees to lead healthy, active lives, offering health and wellness spending accounts and monthly staff wellness sessions on a variety of topics including healthy eating, relationships and mindfulness